 Richard Raaphorst has conceived Frankenstein’s Army as a Found Footage film.
 The Found Footage genre has overhauled almost every theme within the horror film in recent years – the serial killer/snuff movie in The Great American Snuff Film (2003), Amateur Porn Star Killer (2007) and sequels and The Poughkeepsie Tapes (2007); the monster movie in Incident at Loch Ness (2004), Cloverfield (2008) and The Tunnel (2011); the zombie film in Diary of the Dead (2007) and [Rec] (2007); the ghost story in Paranormal Activity (2007) and sequels, Lake Mungo (2008), Gacy House (2010), Haunted Changi (2010) and Grave Encounters (2011); the alien takeover film in Apollo 18 (2011); the possession/exorcism film in The Last Exorcism (2010), Back from Hell (2011) and The Devil Inside (2012); the ecological catastrophe in The Bay (2012); the vampire film in Afflicted (2013) and Black Water Vampire (2014); the Satanic pregnancy film in Delivery (2013) and Devil’s Due (2014); the UFO conspiracy film in Area 51 (2015); even an entire anthology of Found Footage horror tales in V/H/S (2012).

 Even so, it took me some time to get into Frankenstein’s Army.
 Every so often a certain lack of credibility punctures the suspension of disbelief.
 For one, if you look at Soviet propaganda films from the 1930s and 40s, they are shot on big, bulky, static cameras in black-and-white that usually required a lot of lighting, not in colour and natural light with the fluidity of digital handheld cameras.
 (A far more authentic recapturing of this era’s films can be seen in the Russian First on the Moon (2005), a mockumentary about a supposed Soviet Moon landing).
-Even if you are prepared to dismiss that, there are other parts that make you raise your eyebrows such as a member of the Russian army who is Asian (Hon Ping Tang) for no reason that is ever explained.
+Even if you are prepared to dismiss that, there are other parts that make you raise your eyebrows such as a member of the Russian army who is Asian (Hon Ping Tang) for no reason that is ever explained (the Soviets were not exactly known for embracing diversity).
 Or for that matter, certain modern colloquialisms that slip into the Soviet troupe’s talk – would members of a Soviet army be using terms like “over” in their radio despatches, for instance?

 (Winner for Best Makeup Effects at this site’s Best of 2013 Awards).